SalomePlatform/smesh/doc/salome/gui/SMESH/input/quad_from_ma_algo.rst

 	:align: center

 .. centered::
-	"Mesh depends on defined sub-meshes: to the left - sub-meshes on both wires, to the right - a sub-mesh on internal wire only"
+	Mesh depends on defined sub-meshes: to the left - sub-meshes on both wires, to the right - a sub-mesh on internal wire only